Oliver Travel Trailers

 Guadalupe River State Park

-Guadalupe River State Park is very easy to access from the cities of Austin and San Antonio.
+Guadalupe River State Park is easy to access from Austin and San Antonio.
 This place is most famous for swimming.
-However, bring in your travel trailers for much more fun than just swimming.
+However, bring your travel trailers for much more fun than just swimming.
 Aside from swimming, you can enjoy canoeing and fishing.
 They even give you their equipment for fishing if you are an enthusiast.
-You can go for mountain biking, hiking and bird watching on the land.
-The most fun activity here is geocaching – let’s see if you can find something special and surprising.
-There are close to 90 campsites here with 8 people allowed per site.
+You can go mountain biking, hiking, and bird watching on the land.
+The most fun activity here is geocaching – let’s see if you can find something unique and surprising.
+Close to 90 campsites are here, with 8 people allowed per site.
 Most sites have water and electricity available.

 Plan your adventure: Guadalupe River State Park